About Us

 Mujeres de Maíz Opportunity Foundation is a small, independent, grassroots non-profit organization established specifically to provide access to education for the young women in a seamstress cooperative centered in San Cristobal de Las Casas, Chiapas, Mexico.
 Our aim is to provide resources to the indigenous women of the cooperative who want to further their education.
 This includes literacy training, secondary school, vocational courses, or college or university.
 Scholarships include tuition, room and board, uniforms, transportation for visits home, and books.
 Other Foundation programs provide funding for educational workshops, eye exams and glasses, We are currently funding Children’s Programs in five communities to strengthen academic skills, develop creativity and learn about sound environmental practices.
 We listen to the women of the cooperative and support their proposals.

-Judith Pasco, Board Chair, taught Spanish at the high school level for twenty years and continues to teach adult education Spanish classes at the community college.
+Judith Pasco, Board Chair, taught Spanish at the high school level for twenty years.
 Her interest in indigenous culture began with a trip to Guatemala in 1990, and since then she has traveled extensively in Mexico, Central and South America.
 Maya culture and spirituality are continuing sources of fascination.
-In 2003 she attended a workshop of the Mujeres de Maíz en Resistencia.
-After attending a second workshop in 2005, the idea for this non-profit was born.
+In 2003 she attended a workshop of the Mujeres de Maíz en Resistencia cooperative in San Cristobal de las Casas in Chiapas, Mexico.
+After attending a second workshop in 2005, the idea for this non-profit was born, and Mujeres de Maiz Opportunity Foundation became the educational branch of the cooperative.
+As of February, 2026, Judith has made over 35 trips to Chiapas.

 Read Judith’s book, ““somewhere for my soul to go, a place, a cause, a legacy.
 Judith Pasco’s account of her personal journey to a non-profit organization.”
 CLICK HERE:.somewhere for my soul to go